salesforce/rules_spring/springboot/deps_filter_rules/deps_filter.md

 ### Behavior
 1. **Excludes Specific Dependencies**:
-   - Removes any dependencies listed in deps_exclude.
+   - Removes any dependencies listed in `deps_exclude`.
 2. **Handles Transitive Dependencies**:
    - If `exclude_transitives` is `True`, transitive dependencies that are only required by excluded dependencies are removed.
    - If `False`, transitive dependencies remain in the build.
 3. **Filename-Based Exclusions**:
-   - Dependencies matching patterns in deps_exclude_paths are excluded.
+   - Dependencies matching patterns in `deps_exclude_paths` are excluded.

 ## Adding to Your Project
 ### Step 1: Add `rules_spring` to your workspace: